-- Cut one of the two bottom corners of the ricotta-stuffed Ziplock to make a homemade pastry bag.
+- Cut one of the two bottom corners of the ricotta-stuffed Ziplock to make a homemade pastry bag (or use a traditional pastry bag).
 Squeeze the stuffing from the bag into the cup of each blossom, filling until the blossom is about 3/4 full.
 Fold the tops of the petals over to form a seal around the filling.
 Sprinkle the outside of the blossoms with additional salt and black pepper.

 - While you’re stuffing the blossoms, you can be heating the oil in a heavy saute pan.
 Annette used a neutral oil to allow the delicate flavor of the squash shine.
-(Good choices include grape seed, soybean or walnut oil.)
 Being the consummate chef, Annette merely eyeballed the oil but I’d hazard a guess that she used about 2 tbsp.
 (Use enough to thoroughly coat the bottom of your pan.)

 To saute the zucchini flowers